Local Offer Description

 - Training is provided dependent on current need either in-house or with support from outside professionals.

-- When staff attend training, they are encouraged to share relevant information with other staff when they return.
+- When staff attend training, they are encouraged to share useful information with other staff when they return.

 - Learning walks and performance management highlight any additional training required.